Semi-Truck Accident Lawyers

 The consequences of a collision between a commercial truck and a passenger vehicle are often devastating.
 Serious accident injuries and fatalities are common in Georgia.
 Victims are often those in the passenger vehicle due to the sheer size difference.
 In many of these cases, truck accident victims can seek justice with the help of our law firm.

-The lawyers of Fried Goldberg LLC are known as “The Truck Accident Attorneys,” headquartered in Atlanta and servicing Georgia, South Carolina, Florida, Alabama, Tennessee, and New York, focusing specifically on truck accident injury law.
+The lawyers of Fried Goldberg LLC are known as “The Truck Accident Attorneys.”
+We are headquartered in Atlanta and service Georgia, South Carolina, Florida, Alabama, Tennessee, and New York, focusing specifically on truck accident injury law.
 Commercial truck accidents aren’t your average fender-bender incidents between individuals — the companies involved, the cargo being carried, and the higher responsibility that comes with operating a large rig means these cases deserve special attention.

-Atlanta Truck Accident Lawyers: Unmatched Dedication and Experience
+Atlanta Trucking Accident Lawyers: Unmatched Dedication and Experience

 We dedicate more than 95% of our law firm practice to the handling of accidents involving commercial vehicles.
 This includes cases that involve commercial trucks, tractor trailers, and RVs.
 A truck accident lawsuit requires specific knowledge of this type of law and the regulations required by those in the trucking industry.
 Truck accident cases are different than regular motor vehicle accident cases and include specific information regarding the operation of commercial vehicles.

-If you or a loved one has been a victim of a trucking accident, contact our law firm for your free case evaluation.
-Our trucking attorneys have over 50 years of combined legal experience in this field and have achieved multi-million dollar settlements for our clients, across Georgia, South Carolina, Florida, Alabama, Tennessee, and New York.
+If you or a loved one has been a victim of a trucking accident, contact our semi-truck accident lawyers for your free case evaluation.
+Our trucking attorneys have over 100 years of combined legal experience in this field and have achieved multi-million dollar settlements for our clients, across Georgia, South Carolina, Florida, Alabama, Tennessee, and New York.
 We can help you too.

 Get a Free Case Evaluation